vlm-run/vlmrun-hub/README.md

 - 📚 **Easy to use:** [Pydantic](https://docs.pydantic.dev/latest/) is a well-understood and battle-tested data model for structured data.
 - 🔋 **Batteries included:** Each schema in this repo has been validated across real-world industry use cases—from healthcare to finance to media—saving you weeks of development effort.
 - 🔍 **Automatic Data-validation:** Built-in [Pydantic validation](https://docs.pydantic.dev/latest/concepts/validators/) ensures your extracted data is clean, accurate, and reliable, reducing errors and simplifying downstream workflows.
-- 🔌 **Type-safety:** With [Pydantic’s type-safety](https://docs.pydantic.dev/latest/concepts/types/) and compatibility with tools like `mypy` and `pyright`, you can build composable, modular systems that are robust and maintainable.
+- 🔌 **Type-safety:** With [Pydantic's type-safety](https://docs.pydantic.dev/latest/concepts/types/) and compatibility with tools like `mypy` and `pyright`, you can build composable, modular systems that are robust and maintainable.
 - 🧰 **Model-agnostic:** Use the same schema with multiple VLM providers, no need to rewrite prompts for different VLMs.
 - 🚀 **Optimized for Visual ETL:** Purpose-built for extracting structured data from images, videos, and documents, this repo bridges the gap between unstructured data and actionable insights.